-UD Options for historic and landscape features in the uplands
+UOD Options for historic and landscape features in the uplands

-UD12 Maintenance of weatherproof traditional farm buildings in remote locations
+UOD12/UD12 Maintenance of weatherproof traditional farm buildings in remote locations

-4 points per m of ground floor area
+4 points per m2 of ground floor area

-Remote buildings get a higher maintenance payment under Uplands ELS This option is only available on land within the SDA.
+Remote buildings get a higher maintenance payment under Uplands O/ELS

-Please be aware that the cash equivalent of points gained through use of this option are classified as nonagricultural de minimis State Aid.
+Please be aware that the cash equivalent of points gained through use of this option are classified as non-agricultural de minimis State Aid.
 See Section 5.5.11 for more information about State Aid payments.